 Weeks before the refugees arrived Trocmé and Theis had tried to join the International Red Cross.
 They had felt that their witness to the pacifist cause was sterile unless it included a positive effort to relieve suffering and promote peace interpersonally.
 The French military authorities refused them permission to serve with the Red Cross.
 Now instead of their going out to meet distress, distress had come to them.

 June 1940 brought the pact between Hitler and Pétain, and the end of the Republic.
 In a few hours it had become necessary for the French to reject what they had worshipped and to worship what they had rejected.
 That liberty for which they had fought was presented by the new Government as a cowardly lapse bringing about the defeat of France.
-The nationalism against which they had fought was depicted as a noble discipline which created the virtues of “work, family and ‘fatherland’.
+The nationalism against which they had fought was depicted as a noble discipline which created the virtues of “work, family andfatherland”.

 The most extraordinary thing was that few Frenchmen noticed the change.
 Recourse was had to the experience of a few men grouped around the pastors, men who had known Nazism in Germany and who knew that it is impossible to make peace with the powers of darkness.
 Then it became possible for a few to say No to the new regime.